acgetchell/mundus-atrox/src/journals/eighth.md

 *I think we lost Tysnera and Tasbros here.*

-We are in a crevice which is unusually cold, and it’s a 20 foot climb into the basement of the manor. *Actius* casts Mold Earth to make a very convenient ramp for us to walk up.
+We are in a crevice which is unusually cold, and it’s a 20 foot climb into the basement of the manor. *Actias* casts Mold Earth to make a very convenient ramp for us to walk up.
 Topside, the crevice is spanned by two narrow wooden bridges. *Viker* transforms into a mouse and heads West, finding a room with 8 Redbrands.
 She goes into the room across the hall and sees 12 Redbrands, eating.
 One of them throws a dagger at her in disgust. *Viker* skitters away and reports back.
 We confer.

-I'm going to block the middle of the hallway to control how many can attack us at once. *Actius* makes the hallway behind us difficult terrain to hopefully slow the others down.
+I'm going to block the middle of the hallway to control how many can attack us at once. *Actias* makes the hallway behind us difficult terrain to hopefully slow the others down.
 *CoralKing* stays at the rear of the party to defend us from that direction.

 #### First Round